cloudbase/wnbd/SubmittingPatches.rst

 ==========================

-If you have a patch that fixes an issue, feel free to open a GitHub pull request ("PR") targeting the "master" branch, but do read this document first, as it contains important information for ensuring that your PR passes code review smoothly.
+If you have a patch that fixes an issue, feel free to open a GitHub pull request ("PR") targeting the "main" branch, but do read this document first, as it contains important information for ensuring that your PR passes code review smoothly.